 - Untreated Head Lice-Control of head lice depends on prompt diagnosis and effective treatment.
 Periodically check your child's hair and notify the school if you suspect nits or lice.

 Children should meet the following criteria before returning to school:

 - No fever for 24 hours (without the use of fever-reducing medicine)

 - No vomiting or diarrhea for 24 hours

-- A full 24 hours of antibiotics treatment for injections that require antibiotics and 3 dosses of antibiotic eye drops for eases of conjunctivitis (pink eye)
+- A full 24 hours of antibiotics treatment for infections that require antibiotics and 3 doses of antibiotic eye drops for cases of conjunctivitis (pink eye)

 - Send an email to the office explaining the reason for every absence.
-Obtain a doctor's excuse when your child misses 3 consecutive days and check in with the school nurse upon return.
+Obtain a doctor's excuse when your child misses 3 consecutive days.

 Consider the following recommendations regarding your child in school:

 - Return the School Health Clinic Information Card promptly at the beginning of every school year and notify the school about changes in telephone numbers and other contact information.

 - Call or email the school about health concerns, injuries, new diagnosis and daily medications for your child.